Dome8394/100DaysOfCode/spring-data/README.md

 onto specific controllers.
 The framework makes the development of Web Application easier by reducing the amount of boilerplate code that usually has to be maintained as a developer such as server configuration.

+The DispatcherServlet acts as a Front Controller (see Front Controller pattern as one of the Enterprise Application Patterns) which receives incoming HTTP requests and processes them.
+The processing happens by mapping requests on to relevant controllers in assistance of handler mappings.

+### RestController & ResponseBody

 The annotation <code>@RestController</code> includes the annotations <code>@Controller</code> and <code>@ResponseBody</code>
 thus eliminating the necessity to additionally annotate a method with <code>@ResponseBody</code>. <code>@Controller</code> was used before the introduction of <code>@RestController</code> in Spring Web MVC 4.0.
 With the  <code>@Controller</code> annotation